mapheim-pasta/react-give-me-map/README.md

 <br>

 ## __🚧 The package is currently under development.__
-You can use this package and experiment with it but major changes may be introduced in future versions.
+_You can use this package and experiment with it but major changes may be introduced in future versions._

 # React - Give Me Map

 Give-Me-Map is a library that allows you to add content on a map easily.
 Using Mapbox as an underlying map provider.
+The main features:
+- ✨ Simple to use
+- 🎨 Support many marker types
+- 💡 Create your content in JSON or draw your map on [Mapheim](https://mapheim.com/world) and export it
+- 📦 Still Provides access to all underlying Mapbox API

 ## Installation
 Assuming you have `react` and `react-dom` packages already installed, you need to only install the following packages: